What is a build definition as code?

 I figured since I fell into the parent trap of "Dad, we promise we'll take care of them — this time it's chickens edition" I might as well play around with some electronics to them take care of the them.

-So I picked up a official Azure Internet of Things developer kit, frankly because the price seemed right for all the . . .
+So I picked up a official Azure Internet of Things developer kit, frankly because the price seemed . . .

 How is your company setup for distributed work?